dermatologist/kedro-tf-image/README.md

 # Kedro TF Image

 This package consists of [Kedro pipelines](https://kedro.readthedocs.io/en/stable/kedro.pipeline.html) for preprocessing images for TensorFlow.
-I use it mostly for [CNN based Dermatology workflows.](https://skinhelpdesk.com)
+I use it mostly for [CNN based Dermatology workflows.](https://skinhelpdesk.com) and [multi-modal ML](https://github.com/dermatologist/kedro-tf-utils).

 - The **download** pipeline downloads online images defined in a csv file for multilabel classification.
 The labels are added to the filename.
 The csv format is: